info-201a-sp20/final-project-abrahamjonsson/README.md

 _Example 3:_

+_Example 4:_ We found a data driven project that used data to compare different franchises and their respective cumulative gross revenues.

 **3.What data-driven questions do you hope to answer about this domain (share at least 3)?**

 _Question 1:_ Do specific genres in the movie industry have an effect on the budget used to produce the film?